lcdb/lcdb-wf/docs/decisions.rst

   deployments of lcdb-wf over the years) but we got conflicts where one deployment's aligner version was more recent, causing errors when using the index for an older version.
-- To keep using this, we'd need to version indexes based on aligner version.
+- To keep using this centralized space, we'd need to version indexes based on aligner version.
 - However, when writing up methods for a paper we need to be able to trace back what commands were run to generate the reference, including additional patching that may have taken place (as is supported by the references workflow).
 - Re-using indexes is space- and time-efficient in the short term, but experience has shown it to be inefficient in time and reproducibility in the long term.
 - Keeping everything in the same deployment directory also helps with the archiving process.
-- We were hesitant to update the references in the central location due to being unsure of what was depending on them.
+- We were always hesitant to update the references in the central location due to being unsure of what was depending on them.
-- Overall, here we make the decision that the time and space cost to re-make references for each project is worth the gain in simplicity and isolation.
+- Overall, here we make the decision that **the time and space cost to re-make references for each project is worth the gain in simplicity and isolation.**.

 Arguments for and against a separate references workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~